yasshrai/scriptly/README.md

 - Antigravity (Linux x64)
 - IntelliJ IDEA (Linux x64)
 - WindSurf (Linux x64)

-## 🔮 Future Plans

-Support for additional IDEs and developer tools will be added in future updates, such as:

 - PyCharm
 - Android Studio
-- Other popular development tools

 ---
 ## ⚙️ Requirements